Fear and Loathing in Las Vegas (film): Status

 The film has been re-screened at various cinemas such as The Prince Charles Cinema in Leicester Square, London, and a special screening from original VHS tape at Swordtail Studio London in 2016.

 The increased attention for the film has also led some news outlets to reconsider the mixed original reception of the film; Scott Tobias of The A.V.
 Club argued in his more recent review of the film that it "would have had a greater impact had it been produced at the time, when Brewster McCloud proved that anything was possible, but short of a time machine, Gilliam does what he can to bring the era back to life."

 Awards

 The film was nominated for a variety of awards that both praised and condemned it.
-Terry Gilliam was nominated for the Palme d'Or at the 1998 Cannes Film Festival while Johnny Depp won the Best Foreign Actor award from the Russian Guild of Film Critics in 1998.
+Terry Gilliam was in competition at the 1998 Cannes Film Festival, without success, while Johnny Depp won the Best Foreign Actor award from the Russian Guild of Film Critics in 1998.

 However, Depp and Del Toro were also nominated by the Stinkers Bad Movie Awards for Worst On-Screen Couple, and during the same awards Del Toro's portrayal of Dr. Gonzo was also nominated for the Worst Supporting Actor.